shreyasg-git/sidenotes/README.md

 ---

-## upcoming features
+## features in planning - PRs are welcomed!!

-    1. Keyboard shortcut to open the sidepanel
+    [ ] Inject selection using right click context menu [ ] Keyboard shortcut to open the sidepanel
-    2. Publish on Chrome Extension Store
+    [ ] Publish on Chrome Extension Store
-    3. let the user edit a on-disk file
+    [ ] let the user edit a on-disk file
-    4. minimal markdown support
+    [ ] minimal markdown support

 ---